holographicSol/OmegaFindv2/README.md

     in the database.
-False positives can simply be unrecognized files (no suffix to buffer relationship exists in the database for that suffix and buffer) or you learned something that is incorrect (creating a suffix buffer association that is not true) and the solution to false positives is to learn -l more and learn carefully.
+False positives can simply be unrecognized files (no suffix to buffer relationship exists in the database for that suffix and buffer) or you learned something that is incorrect (creating a suffix buffer association that is not true) and the solution to reducing false positives is to learn more and learn carefully and on trusted files.

     [ Reveal Scan (R-SCAN) ]
     Return the file type of all files encountered during scan.